WP-for-Church/Sermon-Manager/readme.txt

 ### Sermon Manager is the #1 WordPress Sermon Plugin ###

 Sermon Manager is designed to help churches easily publish sermons online.
-The features include:
+Some of the features include:

 * Add Speakers, Series, Topics, Books, and Service Types
+* Attach images to sermons, series, speakers, and topics
 * Attach MP3 files as well as PDF, DOC, PPT (or any other type!)
+* Bible references integrated via Bib.ly for easy text viewing
+* Completely integrated with WordPress search
 * Embed video from popular providers such as Vimeo or YouTube
-* Attach images to sermons, series, speakers, and topics
+* Full-featured API for developers (check it out at `/wp-json/wp/v2/wpfc_sermon`)
+* Full-featured iTunes podcasting support for all sermons, plus each sermon series, preachers, sermon topics, or book of the Bible!
+* Import sermons from other WordPress plugins
+* PHP 5.3+ - you can use Sermon Manager even with older websites!
+* PHP 7.1 ready - Sermon Manager is 100% compatible with latest PHP version
 * Super flexible shortcode system
-* Bible references integrated via Bib.ly for easy text viewing
+* Supports 3rd party plugins such as Yoast SEO, Jetpack, etc
+* Quick and professional *free* and paid support
 * Works with any theme and can be customized to display just the way you like.
 You’ll find the template files in the `/views` folder.
 You can copy these into the root of your theme folder and customize to suit your site’s design.

-* Full-featured iTunes podcasting support for all sermons, plus each sermon series, preachers, sermon topics, or book of the Bible!
-* Full-featured API for developers (check it out at `/wp-json/wp/v2/wpfc_sermon`)
-* Jetpack support
-* Completely integrated with WordPress search
-* PHP 7 ready - Sermon Manager is 100% compatible with latest PHP version
-* Quick and professional support
+### One-Click Importing ###

+Since release 2.9, Sermon Manager supports full featured importing sermons and other content from most popular sermon plugins, such as Sermon Browser.

+Just install the plugin and go to "Import/Export" page and pick the plugin that you want to import from.

+You can read more details [here](https://wpforchurch.com/my/knowledgebase/96/Importing.html).

 ### Popular Shortcodes ###